symfony-cmf/Routing/README.md

 The router works with the base UrlMatcher and UrlGenerator classes and only adds loading routes from the database and the concept of referenced content.

-This bundle comes with an implementation for PHCPR-ODM as PHPCR is well suited for the tree nature of the data.
-If you use PHPCR-ODM with the provided route document, you can just use the default repository service.
-Otherwise you need to provide your own service (see cmf_routing.xml for inspiration).
+The DoctrineRouter service is set up with a repository.
+See the configuration section for how to change the route_repository_service.
-If you want to customize more, have a look into Routing/DoctrineRouter.php
+This bundle comes with a route repository implementation for PHCPR-ODM.
+PHPCR is well suited to the tree nature of the data.
+If you use PHPCR-ODM with a route document like the one provided, you can just leave the repository service at the default.

 You will want to configure the controller resolvers that decide what controller will be used to handle the request, to avoid hardcoding controller names into